ocefpaf/talk_conda_packaging/slides.md

 > - duplication of effort
 > - recipe fragmentation
 > - unstable environments when mixing and matching packages from different channels.

+# The solution

+The `conda-forge` organization was created to be transparent, open, and community led.
+The goal is to provide a stable source for packages while reducing the effort duplication and recipe fragmentation.

+. . .

+While developed to meet the unique needs of scientific software developers, it is a system that brings features and utilities for the broader developer community.

 # Some background